BilalAnalyzes/Production-Analysis-Project/README.md

 -   Regional and demographic analysis through interactive filters
 -   Data-driven operational decision-making

-## Dashboard Preview

-The project includes a recorded walkthrough video demonstrating the interactive Excel dashboard and its filtering capabilities.

 ## Key Takeaway

 The analysis highlights that **Automobiles have the highest total